HomeGuides › Unaccredited registrar pay

 How much do unaccredited registrars earn in Australia?

 The same award registrar scale that accredited registrars are on.
-First-year registrar base salaries in 2025–26 range from about $107,655 in South Australia to $138,978 in Tasmania (Tasmania on a longer 43-hour standard week).
+First-year registrar base salaries on current award rates range from about $107,655 in South Australia to $138,978 in Tasmania (Tasmania on a longer 43-hour standard week).
 Because pay follows the position, an unaccredited registrar at, say, year 2 of the registrar scale earns the year-2 registrar rate.
 Queensland is the exception at the top of the scale: an unaccredited PHO caps at level L7, two increments below the accredited registrar ceiling.

 Why is an unaccredited registrar in Queensland called a Principal House Officer?